goopscoop/svg-to-react-cli/README.md

 `svgtoreact <svgImage> <ComponentName>`

+**NOTE**: image file must be in current working directory.
+Do not add the extention.
+If file is `image.svg`, then just enter `image` as the first argument.
+ComponentName will be the name of the sfc and filename with `.js` appended.

 ### Multi File

 or for all files in directory (will name all components in CamelCase based on image name.
 If image is `image.svg` then new component will be `Image` and file will be `Image.js`):

 `svgtoreact dir`

-**NOTE**: image file must be in current working directory.
-Do not add the extention.
-If file is `image.svg`, then just enter `image` as the first argument.

 Or use flags: `svgtoreact <svgImage> <ComponentName> output ./components/svgComponents/ no-indentation`